Intellection/zappi_api_docs/source/index.html.md

-Integration Name | Any name used to identify the Public Integration | Yes Author | Company or person who built the integration| Yes Description | A description of the integration | Yes Redirect URL | The URL Zappi will redirect users to after installation | Yes Callback URI Host | A list of valid hosts to be used in any callback URIs | No
+Integration Name | Any name used to identify the Public Integration | Yes Author | Company or person who built the integration| Yes Description | A description of the integration | Yes Callback URI Host | A list of valid hosts to be used in any callback URIs | No

 Each Public Integration will be assigned the following: